Cost of Living in The Gambia: What to Budget in 2026

 1. Entry price: $0.50 for 512 kbps — usable for light browsing and messaging.

-3. Alternatives: satellite links exist but cost up to $335 for 0.5–10 Mbps, unaffordable for most.
+3. Alternatives: satellite links exist but cost up to $335 for 0.5–10 Mbps, which is unaffordable for most households.

-4. Impact: inconsistent infrastructure and high relative costs make reliable mobile data a significant expense for low income households.
+4. Impact: inconsistent infrastructure and high relative costs make reliable mobile data a significant expense for low-income households.

 Internet Speed Options